tn3w/flask_Captchaify/README.md

 ## Installation guide
 1. Make sure you have the latest version of Python and Pip installed, you also need git installed.
-2. Install the script with pip `pip install flask_DDoSify` or manually via `git clone https://github.com/tn3w/flask_DDoSify` or download the zip.
+2. Install the script with pip `pip install flask_Captcha` or manually via `git clone https://github.com/tn3w/flask_Captcha` or download the zip.
-3. If you installed it manually, make sure your python script is in the folder where there is a subfolder flask_DDoSify, and make sure you run `pip install -r requirements.txt` in the flask_DDoSify folder.
+3. If you installed it manually, make sure your python script is in the folder where there is a subfolder flask_Captcha, and make sure you run `pip install -r requirements.txt` in the flask_Captcha folder.
 5. Make sure that after:
    ```python
    app = Flask(__name__)